ApexEDM/iekt/README.md

 	organization={ACM}
 }
 ```
-If you have any question, please feel free to contact longting@sjtu.edu.cn
+If you have any question, please contact longting@sjtu.edu.cn